TungstenTransformation/KTScripts/TextDeskew.md

    pXDoc.Save
 End Sub

-Public Sub XDocument_RotateText(pXDoc As CscXDocument, PageNumber As Long, Angle As Double) 'This rotates all text on the page through an angle (in radians) about the center of the page 'it saves all word coordinates in an XValue for restoration later Dim C As Double, S As Double, M As Double, N As Double, Page As CscXDocPage, W As Long, X As Double, Y As Double Dim OCR As CscXDocRepresentation, Rotated As CscXDocRepresentation Dim XValue As CscXValue, XValueName As String, Word As CscXDocWord XValueName="Page " & Format(PageNumber,"000")
+Public Sub Page_RotateText(pXDoc As CscXDocument, PageNumber As Long, Rep As CscXDocRepresentation, Angle As Double) 'This rotates all text on the page through an angle (in radians) about the center of the page 'it saves all word coordinates in an XValue for restoration later.
+   'it saves the rotated words into the Representation provided Dim C As Double, S As Double, Page As CscXDocPage, W As Long, Word As CscXDocWord Dim XValue As CscXValue, XValueName As String
-   If pXDoc.Representations.Count=0 Then Exit Sub ' there is no OCR text If pXDoc.XValues.ItemExists(XValueName) Then Exit Sub ' we have already rotated this page Set OCR=pXDoc.Representations(0)
+   If pXDoc.Representations.Count=0 Then Exit Sub ' there is no OCR text XValueName="Page " & Format(PageNumber,"000")
+   If pXDoc.XValues.ItemExists(XValueName) Then Exit Sub ' we have already rotated this page Set Page=pXDoc.Pages(PageNumber) pXDoc.XValues.Add(XValueName,"",True)
-   Set Rotated= pXDoc.Representations.Create(OCR.Name & " Rotated")
+   Set XValue=pXDoc.XValues.ItemByName(XValueName)
    C=Cos(Angle)
    S=Sin(Angle)
-   With pXDoc.CDoc.Pages(PageNumber)' Find central coordinate of page to rotate around.
-     ' M=.Width/2*(1-C)+.Height/2*S  ' We rotate the words relative to the middle of the page.
-     ' N=.Height/2*(1-C)-.Width/2*S  '  This is the fixed part of the transform.
-It is the same for each word.
-   End With
-   Set Page=pXDoc.Pages(PageNumber)
-   pXDoc.XValues.Add(XValueName,"",True)
-   Set XValue=pXDoc.XValues.ItemByName(XValueName)
-   For W=Page.Words.Count-1 To 0 Step -1
+   For W=0 To Page.Words.Count-1
       Set Word=New CscXDocWord
       With Page.Words(W)
          XValue.Value=XValue.Value & CStr(.Left) & "," & CStr(.Top) & ";"
          Word.Text=.Text
-         Word.Left=Round(.Left*C+.Top*S+M,0)
-         Word.Top=Round(.Top*C-.Left*S+N,0)
-         Word.Width=.Width
+         Word.Left=Round(.Left*C+.Top*S,0)
+         Word.Top=Round(.Top*C-.Left*S,0) ' the minus sign is there as XDoc has vertical coordinate going down, not up Word.Width=.Width
          Word.Height=.Height
-         'Word.Confidence=.Confidence
-         Rotated.Pages(PageNumber).AddWord(Word)
-         Word.StringTag=CStr(.Left) & "," & CStr(.Top)
+         Rep.Pages(PageNumber).AddWord(Word)
       End With
    Next
    pXDoc.Save
 End Sub

-Public Function XDocument_CalculateTextSkew(XDocument As CscXDocument, PageNumber As Long) As Double Dim hist(100) As Long, T As Long, Words As CscXDocWords, W As Long, Word1 As CscXDocWord, Word2 As CscXDocWord Dim H As Long, N As Long, BestN As Long, Mean As Double, Weight As Double, V As Long Dim Angle As Double, Page As CscXDocPage
+Public Function Page_CalculateTextSkew(XDocument As CscXDocument, PageNumber As Long) As Double Dim hist(100) As Long, T As Long, Words As CscXDocWords, W As Long, Word1 As CscXDocWord, Word2 As CscXDocWord Dim H As Long, N As Long, BestN As Long, Mean As Double, Weight As Double, V As Long Dim Angle As Double, Page As CscXDocPage